zerolawtech/ZAP-Tech/docs/security-token.rst

 Token Supply, Minting and Burning
 =================================

 Along with the ERC20 standard ``totalSupply``, SecurityToken contracts include an ``authorizedSupply`` that represents the maximum allowable total supply.
-The issuer may mint new tokens using ``modifyTotalSupply`` until the total supply is equal to the authorized supply.
+The issuer may mint new tokens using ``mint`` until the total supply is equal to the authorized supply.
 The initial authorized supply is set during deployment and may be increased later using ``modifyAuthorizedSupply``.

 A governance module can be used to dictate when the issuer is allowed to modify the authorized supply.